 Animators Palette is animation-themed and they put markers on your table so you can illustrate a figure.
 They give you instructions on how to draw a figure, then they pick up the drawings and at the very end of dinner, they animate your drawings on the wall.
 It’s completely unexpected!
 They choreograph them to music and position them in Disney clips.
 Brooke is our artist so she put a lot of effort into hers and was elated – the rest of us weren’t quite as accomplished

-“We cannot thank Service Experts enough for this once in a lifetime opportunity,” Rebecca said after they returned from the trip.
-“I tear up when I think about the whole experience.
-Entering a contest I never thought would go anywhere, finding out we were a finalist, the anxious voting stage, the big reveal, planning and selecting which cruise, the elation of going and finally experiencing an incredible vacation.
-It was such a fun time living it all.
-Thank you, thank you!”
+“Our family cannot thank Service Experts enough for this once in a lifetime opportunity,” Rebecca said after they returned from the trip.
+“I get teary-eyed when I think about the experience as a whole.
+Submitting an entry I never thought would go anywhere, finding out we were a finalist, the anxious voting round, the big reveal, reading about and selecting which cruise, the elation of going and finally experiencing an unbelievable trip.
+It was such an amazing time living it all.
+We are so grateful!”